Search

 Dr. Richard Martin

-I am truly honoured to return to working with the ACFP leadership in furthering Family Medicine and supporting my FM Colleagues across Alberta.
+I am truly honoured to return to working with the ACFP leadership in furthering family medicine and supporting my family medicine colleagues across Alberta.

-As the Voice of Family Medicine, the work of the ACFP has far-reaching influence in advancing our collective goal of FM Excellence through support, education, organization, and collegiality.
+As the voice of family medicine, the work of the ACFP has far-reaching influence in advancing our collective goal of family medicine excellence through support, education, organization, and collegiality.

 Dr. Yasmin Majeed